 It's important to use antibiotics in the right way - to use the right medicine, at the right dose, at the right time, for the right duration.

 Always consult a GP or another health professional before taking antibiotics, and only take antibiotics and medication that has been specifically prescribed for you.

 Where did the story come from?

-The study was published in the peer-reviewed medical journal The Lancet.
+The study was published in the peer-reviewed Journal of Antimicrobial Chemotherapy.